British Airways

-British Airways plc (BA) is the flag carrier of the United Kingdom.
-It is headquartered in London, England at Waterside, near its main hub at Heathrow Airport.
+British Airways plc (BA) is the flag carrier airline of the United Kingdom, based in London, England.
+It is headquartered at the Waterside building, adjacent to its main hub at Heathrow Airport.

 The airline is the second largest UK-based carrier, based on fleet size and passengers carried, behind easyJet.
 In January 2011, BA merged with Iberia, creating the International Airlines Group (IAG), a holding company registered in Madrid, Spain.
-British Airways is the first passenger airline to have generated more than US$1 billion on a single air route in a year.
+British Airways was the first passenger airline to generate more than US$1 billion on a single air route in a year.
+(Note: The time period was from 1 April 2017 to 31 March 2018 on the New York-JFK – London-Heathrow route.)

 In 1972 a British Airways Board was established by the Government of the United Kingdom to manage the two nationalised airline corporations, British Overseas Airways Corporation and British European Airways, and two regional airlines, Cambrian Airways and Northeast Airlines.
 On 31 March 1974, all four companies were merged to form British Airways.
 BA was privatised in February 1987 as part of a wider privatisation plan by the Thatcher government.
 The carrier expanded with the acquisition of British Caledonian in 1987, Dan-Air in 1992, TAT European Airlines in 1993 and British Midland International in 2012.

-The company continues to receive ample public support.
-British Airways received a bailout equivalent to £300 million.
-After the bailout, and receipt of government funding through the UK's furlough scheme, the airline received an additional £2 billion state backed loan in 2021.
+The company has received public support, including a bailout equivalent to £300 million during the COVID-19 crisis.
+After the bailout, the company was a recipient of funding through the UK's furlough scheme, as well as receiving an additional £2 billion in a state backed loan in 2021.